-Here are a few tips to help you create custom dashboards using data from Nintex Hawkeye.
+Here are a few tips to help you create custom dashboards using data from Nintex Analytics.
 Even without any prior data modelling experience, you can follow these easy steps and come out looking like a pro!

 Once loaded, select “edit queries”.
 The data query (simply your data tables) will open in a new screen.